bodo-ai/Bodo/docs/docs/file_io.md

 cause errors in Bodo programs.

-#### Setting up HDFS/ADLS Credentials
+#### Setting up HDFS Credentials
-There are 3 supported methods for authenticating to HDFS/ADLS:
+There are 3 supported methods for authenticating to HDFS:

 - Environment Variables
-- Azure Identities
 - core-site.xml

-##### Environment Variables
-To authenticate with environment variables set `AZURE_STORAGE_ACCOUNT_NAME` to the name of the Azure storage account to be accessed and `AZURE_STORAGE_ACCOUNT_KEY` to the key for the storage account.

 ##### Azure Identities
 To authenticate with Azure Identites assign an identity to your Azure VM and ensure it has the